styler00dollar/Colab-traiNNer/README.md

 If you want to start training locally, just do `python train.py`.
 If you want to visualize the training loss with graphs, go into the log folder and use `tensorboard --logdir .`.
 It will create an URL that you can open in your browser.
 (Only works locally, download logs to do this if you use Colab.)

-I also created a dockerfile, which can be used to train with.
-Warning: This dockerfile will compile a lot of stuff from scratch to have every dependency properly working with CUDA 11.5.
-It does take around 1-2 hours to compile on my CPU.
-It should cover every single dependency that could be used.
+I also created some dockerfiles, which can be used to train with.
+Currently there are 2 files and they are fundamentally different.
+Sadly it's very hard to make a perfect docker file, so there currently isn't a perfect one.
+They both cover nearly all dependencies.
+- Dockerfile_CUDA11.5: Compiles everything from scratch with newest CUDA, since Pytorch with CUDA11.5 does not exist, but this will take a while.
+TensorRT does not work with this docker.
+The precompiled whl can be installed and the package can be compiled manually, but it will result in an import error.
+- Dockerfile_CUDA11.3: Everything is precompiled and the install should be fast, but the `correlation_package` won't install due to CUDA discrepancies.
 ```
 # install docker, command for arch
 yay -S docker nvidia-docker nvidia-container-toolkit